Find out everything you need to know about why and how to use LendingCrowd.

 Within a LendingCrowd IFISA, you don’t pay tax on interest earned from peer-to-peer loans.
-Please note that tax treatment depends on the individual circumstances of each investor and may be subject to change in future.
+Please note that tax treatment depends on the individual circumstances of each lender and may be subject to change in future.

 Yes.
 To get this process started, download and complete our ISA transfer form and post it to us.
 We’ll take care of the entire transfer process.

-If you’ve subscribed to the maximum amount in your LendingCrowd IFISA (£20,000 for the current tax year) and want to invest more, you can do so via our Growth Account, Income Account or Self Select Account.
+If you’ve subscribed to the maximum amount in your LendingCrowd IFISA (£20,000 for the current tax year) and want to lend more, you can do so via our Growth Account, Income Account or Self Select Account.

 Yes, the LendingCrowd IFISA has been designed as a Flexible ISA.
 This means that you can withdraw cash and then add it back to your LendingCrowd IFISA during the same tax year without reducing your current year’s allowance.